in-der-kothe/exactly-once-semantics/README.md

   - `set downstream-reset-peer toxic` - a broken connection after the request should return to client, again with a likelyhood of 30%

 ## System setup
-Make sure, all services are shutdown and the system is 'clear' to start again with a slightly different behaviour\
+Make sure, all services are shutdown and the system is 'clear' to start again with a slightly different behaviour.\

-Choose the appropriate command for you
+Choose the appropriate command for you:
 ```bash
 ./build-and-run-podman.sh
 ./build-and-run-docker-desktop.sh